text

 Guidance Marine’s solution combines:

-Trials show radar‑SLAM can maintain position and heading aligned closely with GNSS, even in challenging environments.
-With RS77’s significantly higher resolution, the system is expected to deliver DP‑grade targetless performance at extended ranges.
+Trials show RadaScene can maintain position and heading aligned closely with GNSS, even in challenging environments.
+With RS77’s significantly higher resolution, the system performance aligns with the performance requirements of DP systems.

 What this means for offshore DP operations